Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Main Disadvantages of Granville Island

-• The views of the city and Burrard Street Bridge are incredible, but the fireworks are obstructed somewhat by the bridge.
-They are largely visible, though, and still very pretty.
+• The views of the city and Burrard Street Bridge are incredible, but the fireworks were obstructed somewhat by the bridge.
+They were largely visible, though, and still very pretty.

 • There aren’t many people around at the waterfront on Granville Island at 10:30 pm.
 There are some, but not so many (at least not when we’ve been).
 This can make it very pleasant, but not necessarily so if you’re on your own and need to walk back to your car.
 Fortunately, though, it’s generally a fairly safe part of town.